nikitavoloboev/data/focusing/rules.md

 ## Write

 - Be clear in what I want to share.
 Be concise.
-[Cut out everything that’s not surprising.](https://sivers.org/d22)
+[Cut out everything that’s not surprising.](https://sivers.org/d22) Remove noise.
 - Use proper punctuation and capitalize things appropriately.
 Use simple language.
 - Use imperative tense for briefness when making tasks (2Do, Trello, GitHub issues).
 Be clear.
 - Remove unnecessary and _filler_ words.
 Use adverbs sparingly, they often undermine your point.
 Instead of `really like`, say `love`.
 Say more with less.